david-maw/DivisiBill/DivisiBill/Developer Notes.md

 Here are the branches with well defined functions:

-- development - This is the main branch and where new development goes
+- main - This is the main branch and where new development eventually goes
 - alpha - Pushing to this branch causes a build to be generated and sent to the Play Store Closed Testing 'alpha' track

-New development is typically done in a feature branch off development and merged into development when it's all done.
-In the private repository it was just merged, no pull request but in the public repository there's a more normal pull request flow.
-This gives the development stream a detailed record of every change in a very granular way.
-Once the feature branch is merged you can safely delete it or you can keep it around for future features.
+New development is typically done in a feature branch off main and merged into main when it's all done using a normal pull request flow.
+This gives the main branch a detailed record of every change in a very granular way.
+Once the feature branch is merged you can safely delete it or you can rebase it on main and keep it around for future features.

-Releases are created simply by resetting the alpha branch to point at whatever set of changes you want to release and pushing the update to GitHub.
+Releases are created by the repository owner simply by resetting the alpha branch to point at whatever set of changes are to be released and pushing the update to GitHub.
+Assuming all the secrets are set correctly the result will be an AAB file released to the Play Store closed testing "Alpha" stream.

-If you want to set another branch to the current one without switching, just
+To point another branch to the current one without switching, just
 > git branch -f otherbranch currentbranch

 And to push the changes to remote
 > git push origin otherbranch

-So to trigger an android release from the Development Branch regardless of what branch you are currently on:
+So to trigger an android release from the main branch regardless of what branch you are currently on the owner can enter:
-> git branch -f alpha development
+> git branch -f alpha main
 > git push origin alpha

 Building A Single Platform